Dodamanisagar/PowerBI-Project-2-SuperStore-Sales-Dashboard/README.md

 - DAX in Power BI - Measures and Calculations in Power BI
 - Charts in Power BI
 - Filters and Slicers in Power BI
 - Dashboard in Power BI
+- Forecasting 15 days data
 - Export Power BI Dashboard
 - Insights from Dashboard